The Clear Edge

 Standard Path vs. Compressed Path

-You can’t focus on growth until month 6 because you’re still training the hire and doing delivery.
+Standard path: You can’t focus on growth until month 6 because you’re still training the hire and still doing delivery yourself, so by the time that hire is finally operational you’ve already wasted 12–16 weeks.

-You focus on growth starting week 8 because the hire is already operational from systematic onboarding.
+Compressed path: You focus on growth starting in week 8 because your hire is already operational thanks to systematic onboarding, giving you 4–5 weeks of pure growth time to push revenue to $50K.

 Why Operational Hires Accelerate Revenue